13 Best Holiday Books to Read in 2022

 "I want to buy a box of exquisite Faber brushes.
 I really need them."
 Amy said simply.

 "Mom never said how to spend this money.
 She wouldn't be happy if we watched empty-handed.
 We might as well be happy to buy something we like each.
-How much effort we spent to make this money!"
+How much effort have we spent to make this money!"
 Joe shouted Said, looking at his heel with a gentleman's style.

 7. A Christmas Memory